kongty/lapidary/README.md

 ## What is Lapidary?

-Lapidary aims to be the CGRA arhictecture simulator for multi-tenant workloads.
+Lapidary aims to be the CGRA architecture simulator for multi-tenant workloads.
 Lapidary allows developers to implement their own hardware and scheduler and quickly calculate the performance.

 ## Quick Installation